TashaStenner/Ship-Destroyer/README.md

 // REFACTOR //

-use for loop to create the amount of invaders throw them into empty array update all aliens everytime a score has been changed when mothership dies print dead on all other ships style
+use for loop to create the amount of invaders loop needs to: create html create iteration throw them into empty array update all aliens everytime a score has been changed when mothership dies print dead on all other ships style

+USE NOTEBOOK!!!
+(BROWN)

 //brief//